darocha/blockapps-js/README.md

 [![Coverage Status](https://coveralls.io/repos/blockapps/blockapps-js/badge.svg?branch=master&service=github)](https://coveralls.io/github/blockapps/blockapps-js?branch=master) [![npm version](https://badge.fury.io/js/blockapps-js.svg)](https://badge.fury.io/js/blockapps-js)

 blockapps-js is a library that exposes a number of functions for interacting with the Blockchain via the BlockApps API.
-Currently it has strong support for compiling Solidity code, creating the resulting contract, and querying its variables or calling its functions through Javascript code.
+It has strong support for compiling Solidity code, creating the resulting contract, and querying its variables or calling its functions through Javascript code.

 ## Contents
 - [Installation](#installation)